utsav0/daily-dev-tips/src/pages/posts/css-only-expanding-slider.md

   - css
 ---

-Sliders are fantastic, a welcome addition to every website, but sometimes can become very complicated with text flying in and images animating from all sides.
+Sliders are a fantastic addition to every website, but sometimes can become very complicated with text flying in and images animating from all sides.

 Let's say we want a simple expandable slider.
 We can achieve this with just `css`; you heard me right, CSS only!